"They have been in detention for 93 days": VDM calls out govt for arresting kids

-Verydarkman Slams Government for Keeping Children Inside Cell for Flying Russian Flag: "It's Unfair"
+Verydarkman Slams Government for Keeping Children Inside Cell, States Their Crime: "It's Unfair"

 - Verydarkman (VDM) has expressed disappointment at how the Bola Tinubu-led government has been handling certain issues